 You would probably never set out on a journey without first having a pretty good idea of where it is you actually wanted to go.
 It is not much different when it comes to planning for your retirement.
 On a very personal level we need to think through what it is that we actually want to do and accomplish in retirement.
 Lee Eisenberg in his bestselling book, "The Number," wonders aloud about why people do not plan for retirement.
-He asks, "Could it be that in the end the reason we don't plan is because we don't have anything meaningful to plan for?"3 What is it we want to do when we step away from our work?
-Do we want to travel more, spend more time with our children and grandchildren, be more engaged in our church or with charities?
-Perhaps you made your living as an engineer but what you always really loved was art history...do you go back to school to pursue that love?
+He asks, "Could it be that in the end the reason we don't plan is because we don't have anything meaningful to plan for?"
+What is it we want to do when we step away from our work?
+Do we want to travel more, spend more time with children and grandchildren, be more engaged in our church or with charities?
+Perhaps you want to turn a passion into a second career, or go back to school?

 The late Steven Covey, in his book "The Seven Habits of Highly Effective People," talked about the need for us to "begin with the end in mind."

 Rather than stumbling through your retirement years, ask yourself, "At the end of my life, when I look back at my retirement years, what do I want to be able to say about how I spent them?"
 Apart from having a defined goal of what we want to do in retirement, the years can just slip away as we spend our time engaging in things that do not engage our hearts.
 To quote the poet Goethe, "Things which matter most must never be at the mercy of things which matter least."